surinder7333/DirectoryWEbApp/README.md

 Edit
 cd server
 npm start
-The backend runs on http://localhost:8080
+The backend runs on http://localhost:8080 or https://directorywebapp.onrender.com

 4️⃣ Start the Frontend
 sh